- Performing Arts

 –Peter Wohlleben, The Hidden Life of Trees

-On April 21, Kaaterskill Fine Arts Gallery will open Wood Would, a new exhibit featuring works by Nancy Azara, Justin Calder, John Cooley, John Cross, Samm Kunce, Harry Matthews, New York Heartwoods, Nate Orton, Stephen Walling, and painted guitars from Musica.
+On April 21, Kaaterskill Fine Arts Gallery opened Wood Would, a new exhibit featuring works by Nancy Azara, Justin Calder, John Cooley, John Cross, Samm Kunce, Harry Matthews, New York Heartwoods, Nate Orton, Stephen Walling, and painted guitars from Musica.
 Hudson.
 John Cross and Stephen Walling are showing their work courtesy of Carrie Haddad Gallery, Hudson.
-An opening reception for the show will be held on April 21, from 5 to 8 pm.

 Think about all the ways that our lives have been intertwined with wood:

 Use of wood and our relationship to trees charters our life on the planet; the peaks and valleys of our cultural development along with harmful acts of self-destruction.